jundalisay/sp/content/en/research/sarkar/travels/chapter-05g.md

 ### Apparent injustice

 Over the last several days my trainer has been complaining to Praveda and me that his greatness is misunderstood by others, and that many Dadas are jealous of his spiritual accomplishments.

 It's true that his behavior is apparently eccentric: suddenly inducing high states of meditation in some of the foreigners who sit near him, frequently secluding himself alone for many hours in a locked room, eating vast amounts of food, and being so moody that he changes his plans every day.

 He often denies us classes due to "mistakes" which we never committed.

+Nevertheless I believe:
-Nevertheless I believe he is highly elevated, and that each of his strange actions have some underlying benevolent hidden purpose.
+- he is highly elevated
+- each of his strange actions have some underlying benevolent hidden purpose.

 The attack by the other Dadas has now gone to an extreme.

 They have long been requesting him to move away from the foreigners' quarters, and stay in the main central office, but he has always refused.

-Today two workers picked up all his belongings, and transferred them to a room in the central office.
+Today 2 workers picked up all his belongings, and transferred them to a room in the central office.

 He was adamant that he would not shift, and remained in his room which was empty of everything except the blanket on which he sat.

 A few hours later they also physically carried him away.